shruta99-cse/campus-pass-swift/README.md

-# Welcome to your Lovable project
+# Welcome to My Lovable project
 # Campus Pass – iOS App (Swift)

 “Campus Pass is an iOS app that simplifies campus entry management by letting students request passes and admins approve them with ease.